MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Diagnostics/Get-Counter.md

 a local computer or remote computers.

-You can use the `Get-Counter` parameters to specify one or more computers, list the performance counter sets and the counters, set the sample intervals, and specify the maximum number of samples.
+You can use the `Get-Counter` parameters to specify one or more computers, list the performance counter sets and the instances they contain, set the sample intervals, and specify the maximum number of samples.
 Without parameters, `Get-Counter` gets performance counter data for a set of system counters.

 Many counter sets are protected by access control lists (ACL).
 To see all counter sets, open PowerShell with the **Run as administrator** option.